ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 Don't spend more thatn 15-30 minutes here - planning like this can quickly become quite complex and we want to prevent this challenge taking too much of your time!

 // Your solution:
  We should view this feature from two perspectives.
-First, the logic part, that needs meetings with zookeepers and listen to their exact needs to design a needed database and more API endpoints.
-Then, we should consider the UI/UX part, this feature potentially needs a separate overview page displaying upcomming feeding tasks per day with the ability to search and filter by day, animal, food, etc. Also, there should be a form to add new new feeding task for each animal and also the ability to delete or edit the tasks in case of mistakes.
+First, the logic part needs meetings with zookeepers and listening to their exact needs to design a needed database and more API endpoints.
+Then, we should consider the UI/UX part, this feature potentially needs a separate overview page displaying upcoming feeding tasks per day with the ability to search and filter by day, animal, food, etc. Also, there should be a form to add new feeding tasks for each animal and also the ability to delete or edit the tasks in case of mistakes.

 ### Task 9: Finish the documentation